Simulating P vs. G#

 Play() Function#

 The interior entries of the results dataframe will be winning percentages of the row and column strategies when played against one another.
 To calculate the outcomes for the interior of the dataframe, we begin by playing each column strategy against each row strategy in \(10,000\) simulated battles.
-The init() function code is given below.
+The play() function code is given below.

 def play(p_max, g_max, p_strat, g_strat):